Moving To Lake Forest, IL

 Situated along East Illinois Road, The Deer Path Inn provides its guests with the ultimate boutique hotel experience.
-Along with a genuine interest in its guests and a superb attention to detail, The Deer Path Inn also offers visitors tastefully-decorated rooms with supremely comfortable beds and outstanding showers.
+Along with a genuine interest in its guests and superb attention to detail, The Deer Path Inn also offers visitors tastefully decorated rooms with comfortable beds and outstanding showers.

 Fun Facts About Lake Forest, IL

-- Median age of Lake Forest, IL resident: 45
+- The median age of Lake Forest, IL resident: 47

-- Percentage of residents who are college educated: 76
+- Percentage of residents who are college-educated: 79%

 Secluded from its neighbors yet a short commute to Chicago, Lake Forest offers the best of both worlds.
-This close-knit village provides the good life for those who want to put down roots and raise a family there or head off the beaten path in retirement.
-Relax, get to know new neighbors and drink in all the green spaces that make Lake Forest a highly-sought-after destination for those in the Chicago area.
+This close-knit village provides a good life for those who want to put down roots and raise a family there or head off the beaten path in retirement.
+Relax, get to know new neighbors, and take in all the green spaces that make Lake Forest a highly-sought-after destination for those in the Chicago area.